AElfProject/AElf/docs/crosschain/setup.md

 a parameter when applying to create a side chain.
 The index fee amount can be adjusted through a proposal.
 It will take effect when both the organization and the developer agree to the adjusted plan.

+After the side chain is successfully created, the deposited ELF (**locked_token_amount**) will be used to deduct the index fee (the index fee amount is jointly determined by the production nodes).

 ### Approving the proposal (producers)